Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 - E-book cover designer

-All you need is one client and you’re on your way to making a nice income from home.
+Getting started as a Virtual Assistant is pretty easy; you just need to narrow-down a service to provide, know what tools you need, and find work.
+And best of all, all you need is one good client and you’re on your way to making a nice income from home.

-Let’s take a look at seven options to get a Business Service Provider job:
+Let’s take a look at 6 options to get a Virtual Assistant job:

 #3 Let’s not overlook networking.
 Reach out to friends and colleagues.
 Get your name out in the community.
 Networking will never die.